CharaZhu/Dynamic_Asset_Allocation/README.md

 # Dynamic Asset Allocation Project

-Implement and compare computational investment strategies.

-Re-balance portfolio according to a strategy at the first trading day of each 2-month holding period (up to 12 re-balances during 2 years): given a current portfolio, the market prices on that day, and the estimates of the mean and covariance of the daily returns.
+Re-balance portfolio according to a investment strategy at the first trading day of each 2-month holding period (up to 12 re-balances during 2 years): given a current portfolio, the market prices on that day, and the estimates of the mean and covariance of the daily returns.
+These estimates are based on the previous two-month data and are updated every second month.
 Need to take into account the effect of trading costs.

 1. "Buy and hold"
 2. "Equally weighted" (also known as <img src="https://render.githubusercontent.com/render/math?math=\frac{1}{n}">) portfolio
 3. "Minimum variance" portfolio